learn-co-curriculum/python-p3-attributes-and-properties/README.md

 ### `Dog` and `lib/dog.py`

 1. Define a `name` property for your `Dog` class.
-The name must be of type `str` and under 25 characters.
+The name must be of type `str` and between 1 and 25 characters.
-    - If the name is invalid, the setter method should `print()` "Name must be string under 25 characters."
+    - If the name is invalid, the setter method should `print()` "Name must be string between 1 and 25 characters."
 2. Define a `breed` property for your `Dog` class.
+    - If the breed is invalid, the setter method should `print()` "Breed must be in list of approved breeds."
 The breed must be in the following list of dog breeds:

 ![Dog Breeds](https://curriculum-content.s3.amazonaws.com/module-1/ruby-oo-fundamentals/object-attributes-lab/Image_142_CommonDogBreeds.png)
-    - If the breed is invalid, the setter method should `print()` "Breed must be in list of approved breeds."

 ### `Person` and `lib/person.py`